Frequently Asked Questions

 What do I need to complete my application?

-A complete application consists of a one-page PDF version of your resume or your curriculum vitae, your most recent unofficial transcript, and two letters of recommendation.
+A complete application consists of a one-page PDF version of your resume or your curriculum vitae, your most recent unofficial transcript, and one letter of recommendation.
 In addition, we will require your essay responses as indicated in the application.

 CHCI’s Congressional Internship Program and Public Policy Fellowship Program require one letter of recommendation, while the Graduate Fellowship Program requires two letters.
 You should identify and ask your recommender for a letter as early as possible in the application process.
 Be mindful of who you identify as a potential provider - we look at each letter to be sure the provider indicates having a positive working relationship with you and speaks well to your interests in public policy.

 Can I apply to more than one program?